-The Residence Hall Security Unit (RHSU) begins their shift around the time that the Access Control office has closed.
-Any door issues are received by Dispatch, who will radio a RHSU employee to access the door issue.
+A branch of the Auxiliary Police begins their shift around the time that the Access Control office has closed.
+Any door issues are received by Dispatch, who will radio an Auxiliary Police employee to access the door issue.
 OPP can be called in to address any door issues that cannot wait until the next business day to be fixed by the Housing door technician, especially if there is only one entrance into a building.

-At the end of a shift, an RHSU employee will send an email to the Security Listserv to disclose any issues that occurred the previous night, including any maintenance issues or damages found.
-The Security Listserv is sent to Housing area employees, HFS IT, Access Control, and designated Police Service employees.
+At the end of a shift, an Auxiliary Police employee will send an email to the Security Listserv to disclose any issues that occurred the previous night, including any maintenance issues or damages found.
+The Security Listserv is sent to Housing area employees, HFS IT, Access Control, and designated University Police and Public Safety employees.